 The valuation control function determines any valuation adjustments that may be required to the estimates provided by the risk-taking functions.
 No adjustments are applied to the quoted market price for instruments classified within level 1 of the fair value hierarchy.
-For more information on the fair value hierarchy, see Note 3 on pages 197-200 of JPMorgan Chase's 2012 Form 10-K. For other positions, judgment is required to assess the need for valuation adjustments to appropriately reflect liquidity considerations, unobservable parameters and, for certain portfolios that meet specified criteria, the size of the net open risk position.
+For more information on the fair value hierarchy, see Note 3 on pages 197-200 of JPMorgan Chase's 2013 Form 10-K. For other positions, judgment is required to assess the need for valuation adjustments to appropriately reflect liquidity considerations, unobservable parameters and for certain portfolios that meet specified criteria, the size of the net open risk position.
 The determination of such adjustments follows a consistent framework across the Firm:

-- · Liquidity valuation adjustments are considered when the Firm may not be able to observe a recent market price for a financial instrument that trades in an inactive (or less active) market.
+• Liquidity valuation adjustments are considered when the Firm may not be able to observe a recent market price for a financial instrument that trades in an inactive (or less active) market.
 The Firm estimates the amount of uncertainty in the initial fair value estimate based on the degree of liquidity in the market.
-Factors considered in determining the liquidity adjustment include: (1) the amount of time since the last relevant pricing point; (2) whether there was an actual trade or relevant external quote or alternatively pricing points for similar instruments in active markets; and (3) the volatility of the principal risk component of the financial instrument.
-For certain portfolios of financial instruments that the Firm manages on the basis of net open risk exposure, valuation adjustments are necessary to reflect the cost of exiting a larger-than-normal market-size net open risk position.
-Where applied, such adjustments are based on factors including the size of the adverse market move that is likely to occur during the period required to reduce the net open risk position to a normal market-size. - Unobservable parameter valuation adjustments may be made when positions are valued using internally developed models that incorporate unobservable parameters - that is, parameters that must be estimated and are, therefore, subject to management judgment.
+Factors that may be considered in determining the liquidity adjustment include: (1) the amount of time since the last relevant pricing point; (2) whether there was an actual trade or relevant external quotes or alternatively pricing points for similar instruments in active markets; and (3) the volatility of the principal risk component of the financial instrument.

+The Firm manages certain portfolios of financial instruments on the basis of net open risk exposure and, as permitted by US GAAP, has elected to estimate the fair value of such portfolios on the basis of a transfer of the entire net open risk position in an orderly transaction.
+Where this is the case, valuation adjustments may be necessary to reflect the cost of exiting a larger-thannormal market-size net open risk position.
+Where applied, such adjustments are based on factors that a relevant market participant would consider in the transfer of the net open risk position including the size of the adverse market move that is likely to occur during the period required to reduce the net open risk position to a normal market-size.

+Unobservable parameter valuation adjustments may be made when positions are valued using internally developed models that incorporate unobservable parameters - that is, parameters that must be estimated and are, therefore, subject to management judgment.
 Unobservable parameter valuation adjustments are applied to reflect the uncertainty inherent in the valuation estimate provided by the model.

 Where appropriate, the Firm also applies adjustments to its estimates of fair value in order to appropriately reflect counterparty credit quality and the Firm's own creditworthiness, applying a consistent framework across the Firm.
-For more information on such adjustments see Credit adjustments, on page 212 of JPMorgan Chase's 2012 Form 10-K, and page 127 of JPMorgan Chase's 3Q13 Form 10-Q.
+For more information on such adjustments see Credit and funding adjustments, on page 212 of JPMorgan Chase's 2013 Form 10-K.